 We are committed to meet and exceed our customers' service-related expectations.
-We measure and monitor customer satisfaction using formal annual surveys and online surveys initiated each year by routine support requests.
+We measure and monitor customer satisfaction using formal annual surveys and online surveys initiated each day by routine support requests.
 The results of this extensive survey process confirm that our service consistently exceeds our customers' expectations and ultimately generate excellent customer retention rates.

 We also focus on establishing long-term customer relationships, continually expanding and strengthening those relationships with cross sales of additional products and services, earning new traditional and nontraditional clients, and ensuring each product offering is highly competitive.
-Based on these strategic initiatives, targeted marketing and sales initiatives, and disciplined acquisition activities, our customer base has increased over